MudassirSaeed/Inter-Process-Communication-OS/README.md

   Messages are stored on the queue until their recipient retrieves them.
 Message queues are quite useful for interprocess communication and are used by most operating systems.

-2) Ordinary Pipe:
+2)Ordinary Pipe:
   ordinary pipes are unidirectional, allowing only one-way communication-Ordinary pipes allow two processes to communicate in standard producer– consumer fashion: the producer writes to one end of the pipe (the write-end) and the consumer reads from the other end (the read-end).

 3)Named Pipe:
   A named pipe is a named, one-way or duplex pipe for communication between the pipe server and one or more pipe clients.